 Appealing an adverse VA disability claim decision must be commenced within one year of your Notification Letter.
 Here are the typical steps for a VA disability claim appeal process.

-Even if you have missed the one year deadline for filing an appeal, a VA revision of decision process can sometimes be used.
-At any time after a decision is final, a veteran claimant may request, or the VA may initiate, review of the decision to determine if there was a clear and unmistakable error in the decision.
+Even if you have missed the one-year deadline for filing an appeal, a VA revision of decision process can sometimes be used.
+At any time after a decision is final, a veteran claimant may request, or the VA may initiate, a review of the decision to determine if there was a clear and unmistakable error in the decision.

 Why and how to get a VA Disability appeal attorney?

 The reasons for hiring a VA disability attorney are simple – getting your claim approved is important, and if you knew how to fix whatever caused your claim to get denied initially, you probably would have done it already.
-You don’t know what you don’t know, so look for an expert to be on your side, to navigate the red tape and help you choose a course on appeal that is most likely to result in a positive outcome.
+You don’t know what you don’t know, so look for an expert to be on your side who can navigate the red tape and help you choose a course on appeal that is most likely to result in a positive outcome.

 Finding just any VA disability appeal attorney isn’t too hard, but finding the right one for you should be the quest.
 This is a special legal niche and you’ll want to find someone that brings a wealth of experience to the table.

 Find a law firm that specializes in VA disability claim appeals.
 They will have helped hundreds, if not thousands, of veterans similarly situated and had their appeals heard and decided by the VA.
 They will understand what usually works and what usually doesn’t work.
-You will also want to find a VA disability claims appeal attorney who understands the nuances of your type of injury or disability, especially for more complex cases such as PTSD and MST (military sexual trauma).
+You will also want to find a VA disability claims appeal attorney who understands the nuances of your type of injury or disability, especially for more complex cases such as PTSD and military sexual trauma.